Rastko-Stajic/Selenium-DotNet-CS-Template-RST-01/README.md

 ---
 ## NOTE 1
-We have user credentials in App.config file ( [a relative link](/GuiTests/App.config) ).
+We have user credentials in [App.config](/GuiTests/App.config) file.
 There is created user with email mr.goodman@mozart.symphony under the key UserEmail.
 This user is used for all tests except test CreateAccount because we can't create another account with same email.

 ---
 ## NOTE 2
-We have email under the key TemporaryEmail under the App.config file ( [a relative link](/GuiTests/App.config) ).
+We have email under the key TemporaryEmail under the [App.config](/GuiTests/App.config) file.
 This email is used in test run CreateAccount.
 When account is created once, we are not able to delete it (at least I didn't find a way) so we have to change TemporaryEmail each time after test CreateAccount runs.
 This is the reason why I called it TemporaryEmail and you can just change last part of email (increase integer end of the string by 1).